alexwlchan/alexwlchan.net/src/_articles/2021/2021-08-25-markdown-image-syntax.md

 ---
-layout: post
+layout: article
 date: 2021-08-25 16:13:23 +00:00
 title: Markdown’s gentle encouragement towards accessible images
 summary: The Markdown syntax for images reminds us that we need to write alt text.
-tags:
-  - markdown
-  - accessibility
+topic: Inclusion and accessibility
 colors:
   index_light: "#4B5259"
   index_dark:  "#a6adb5"
-old_syntax_highlighting: true
 ---

 I was using Markdown to write a README the other night, and I noticed something rather nice about the [syntax for images][img_syntax].